Machu Picchu, considered a wonder of the modern world, is one of those legendary places that every novaturient wants to have in their curriculum.

 After submitting the reservation form, you must make the payment.

-You can also get the students discounts for Huayna Picchu Ticket Cost with any travel agency, who can adquire the Huayna Picchu Entrance Fee for you.
+You can also get the students discounts for Huayna Picchu Ticket Cost with any authorized travel agency, who can adquire the Huayna Picchu Entrance Fee for you.

 Foreign students must present a current undergraduate university card.